 Sevilla, or Seville, is the fourth largest city in Spain and the largest city of the region of Andalusia in the south of the country.
+As visitors soon discover, there are many things to do in Sevilla.
 The city was founded as the Roman city of Hispalis in the 8th century A.D. on the banks of the Guadalquivir river and through the centuries, was occupied by a string of powers including the Moors (Muslims from northern Africa) who ruled the city from the 8th till the 13th century.
 The city became an important trading centre after the discovery of the Americas.
 Christopher Columbus left for his maiden voyage to the Americas in 1492 from a nearby port whilst Ferdinand Magellan began his voyage to circumnavigate the globe from Sevilla in 1519, ushering in Sevilla’s Golden Age, a period of immense wealth and the city blossomed as a cultural centre.
 These days, Sevilla is perhaps best known for its historic monuments such as the Alcázar Palace, the Cathedral and the Archive of the Indies, all three UNESCO World Heritage sites.
 With its stunning historic buildings, charming neighbourhoods and rich cultural heritage, Sevilla is a must-see in my book.
 I spent several days exploring this gorgeous city but you can easily spend a week (or longer) here.
 If you’re visiting for the first time, here are my favourite ten things to do in Seville:

 1. Visit the Cathedral

+The most popular thing to do in Seville is a visit to the Cathedral.
 The Sevilla Cathedral is a sight to behold.
 Built in the 15th century, the Cathedral is the world’s third-largest church and is an awe-inspiring mix of Gothic and Mudejár (a blend of Moorish and Gothic) influences.
 The interior of the Cathedral, with its towering nave, is breathtaking.
 Christopher Columbus’ tomb can also be found here.

 2. Climb La Giralda